lechmazur/nyt-connections/README.md

 - This benchmark is not affiliated with the New York Times

 ## Updates and Other Benchmarks
+- Mar 17, 2025: Cohere Command A and Mistral Small 3.1 added.
 - Mar 12, 2025: Gemma 3 27B added.
 - Mar 7, 2025: Qwen QwQ added.
 - Feb 27, 2025: GPT-4.5 Preview added.